AUBioInformatics22/MuscularDogstrophy/STEP_2.md

 #### Discussion

 We first indexed our canine reference genome (canFam6) using bwa mem and the script: `0_index_genome.sh`.
 We then aligned the samples to the reference genome using the script: `3_align_chrX.sh`.
 Given that the muscular dystrophy disorder that we are investigating is sex-linked, we subset by the X chromosome using `samtools view`.
-We used `samtools flagstat` and `samtools depth` to summarize the alignment quality of our sequences, and then generated a bar plot of coverage, including raw and aligned data using the script: `coverage.R`.
-A bar plot of percent mapped was produced using the script: `percent_mapped.R`.
+We used `samtools flagstat` and `samtools depth` to summarize the alignment quality of our sequences, and then generated a bar plot of coverage, including raw and aligned data using the script: `create_figures.R`.
+The same script was used to produce a bar plot of percent mapped.

 #### Trimming